forcepusher/smol-caveman/README.md

 ```

 This is a short portable version of caveman at Ultra intensity.
-See original copypasta at https://github.com/juliusbrussee/caveman
+See original copypasta sauce at https://github.com/juliusbrussee/caveman